New York Youth Jobs Program tax credit

 You are entitled to this refundable credit if you or your business:

-- received an annual final certificate from the New York State Department of Labor.
-For more information about the application and approval process, visit New York State Department of Labor: Youth Jobs Program for Young New Yorkers.
+• received an annual final certificate of tax credit from the New York State Department of Labor.
+For more information about the application and approval process, visit New York State Department of Labor: Youth Jobs Program for Young New Yorkers

 Note: The program has previously been called the New York Youth Works Tax Credit Program and the Urban Youth Jobs Program Tax Credit.

-You must attach the Annual Final Certificate of Tax Credit issued by the New York State Department of Labor, to Form CT-635 or Form IT-635 to claim the credit.
+You must submit the annual final certificate of tax credit issued by the New York State Department of Labor with your Form CT-635 or Form IT-635 to claim the credit.

 How much is the credit?